 What might the next highway bill look like?
 How will it be funded?
 How are states dealing with the shortage of federal funds?
 Where does preservation fit into the overall picture?
 And what is 2014 going to look like for the road building industry?

-We asked several industry experts to weigh in with their predictions.
+Asphalt Contractor asked several industry experts to weigh in with their predictions for the year ahead.
 Here’s what they had to say.

-Q MAP-21 was signed into law in July 2012 after numerous extensions and months of delay.
+MAP-21 was signed into law in July 2012 and a new highway bill is due in October 2014.
 What steps are being taken to ensure the next highway bill will pass in a timely fashion?

 Mike Acott, president, National Asphalt Pavement Association (NAPA): NAPA has launched an aggressive federal advocacy campaign to educate members of Congress about the need to reauthorize MAP-21 before October 1, 2014.
-This is crucial to the industry because — based on current Highway Trust Fund (HTF) revenue projections — there will not be enough funding for the Federal Highway Administration (FHWA) to reimburse states for new highway projects beginning in fiscal year 2015.
+This is crucial to the industry because, based on current Highway Trust Fund (HTF) revenue projections, there will not be enough funding for the Federal Highway Administration to reimburse states for new highway projects beginning in fiscal year 2015.

 Many members of Congress have the mistaken belief that the federal highway program is on automatic pilot and can run indefinitely at current highway spending levels.
-The Congressional Budget Office analysis shows that this is simply not true.
-NAPA has arranged literally hundreds of face-to-face meetings in Washington, D.C., and in the congressional districts across the country, to explain to lawmakers the impact zero funding for new projects in 2015 will have on their communities.
+The Congressional Budget Office (CBO) analysis shows that this is simply not true.
+NAPA has arranged literally hundreds of face-to-face meetings in Washington and in the congressional districts across the country to explain to lawmakers the impact zero funding for new projects in 2015 will have on their communities.

-NAPA’s members and state asphalt pavement associations have also arranged plant and jobsite tours across the country, so lawmakers can see asphalt production first-hand and meet with the employees and suppliers who are directly impacted by the decisions Congress makes.
+NAPA’s members and state asphalt pavement associations have also arranged plant and jobsite tours across the country so lawmakers can see asphalt production fist-hand and meet with the employees and suppliers who are directly impacted by the decisions Congress makes.

-Finally, NAPA has stepped up its political advocacy using NAPA PAC to support candidates who agree with the association that the federal government has a constitutional responsibility to build and maintain highways and roads in the U.S.
+Finally, NAPA has stepped up its political advocacy using NAPA PAC to support candidates who agree with the association that the federal government has a constitutional responsibility to build and maintain highways and roads in the United States.

 Many of these policy initiatives enacted as part of MAP-21 will take more than two years to implement fully.
 For that reason, the next reauthorization bill’s primary focus will be on funding.

-Scott Bergkamp, director, International Slurry Surfacing Association (ISSA), and president/CEO of Bergkamp Inc.: It’s too early to tell what will be in the next highway bill for several reasons.
-First is the continuing resolution/Obamacare/debt ceiling debates dominating Washington.
-Second, the focus of the Committee has been on water resources.
-Third, with all the changes in the last highway bill, there is a desire to see how those changes play out before deciding on what to do in the next bill.
+Scott Bergkamp, director, International Slurry Surfacing Association (ISSA), and president/CEO of Bergkamp Inc.: It’s too early to tell what will be in the next highway bill, for several reasons.
+First is the Continuing Resolution/Obamacare/Debt Ceiling debates dominating Washington.
+Second, the focus of the Committee has been water resources.
+Third, with all the changes in the last highway bill, there is a desire to see how those changed play out before deciding on what to do in the next bill.

-Q One of the biggest questions with the next highway bill will be how to fund it.
-What are some ideas to ensure funding is available?
+One of the big questions with the next highway bill is how to fund it.
+What are some ideas for funding the next bill?

-In order to overcome the HTF challenge, NAPA supports the adoption of any user fee-based funding option that provides federal and state transportation departments with the guaranteed multi-year funding they need to make critical investments in our transportation infrastructure.
-We must also ensure that all users of the highway system contribute their fair share toward its construction, maintenance and rehabilitation.
+In order to overcome the HTF challenge, NAPA supports the adoption of any user-fee-based funding option which provides federal and state transportation departments with guaranteed multi-year funding they need to make critical investments in our transportation infrastructure.
+We must also ensure that all users of the highway system contribute their fair share toward its construction, maintenance, and rehabilitation.

 Scott Bergkamp, ISSA: The next highway bill will most likely be a challenge from the funding side.
-People are not generally against a “user fee” if they know what the money is being used for, and are comfortable it will not be redirected.
+People are not generally against a ‘user’s fee’ if they know what the money is being used for, and are comfortable it will not be redirected.
 An indication of this is several states, like Virginia, Wyoming and Maryland, that recently increased/modified their gas tax.
-However, the word from Capitol Hill is there is no political will to raise the federal gas tax at this point, and that was the indication even before the continuing resolution/Obamacare/debt ceiling challenges.
+However, the word from Capitol Hill is there is no political will to raise the federal gas tax at this point, and that was the indication even before the Continuing Resolution/Obamacare/Debt Ceiling challenges.

 Mike Acott, NAPA: The responsibility for funding and delivering highway transportation projects is shared by federal, state and local governments.
 Transportation funding decisions are becoming increasingly critical as the needs continue to overwhelm available resources.
 As a result, states are getting creative in trying to shoulder their share of the responsibility.